Winsted, Connecticut: Geography

 According to the United States Census Bureau, the CDP has a total area of 12.4 km2, of which 12.0 km2 are land and 0.5 km2, or 3.73%, are water.

-Winsted sits in the eastern part of the town of Winchester at the confluence of the Still River and Mad River.
+Winsted sits in the eastern part of the town of Winchester at the confluence of the Still and Mad Rivers.
 This Mad River is one of seven rivers with the same name in New England, one other of which is also in Connecticut.
 The Still River continues north as a tributary of the Farmington River and is part of the Connecticut River watershed.

-The city is laid out in a horseshoe-shaped valley ringed by seven hills; two other hills stand amid this, making a total of nine named hills.
+The city is laid out in a horseshoe-shaped valley ringed by seven hills; two other hills stand amid this, comprising a total of nine named hills.

 There are five stone churches in a crescent from east to west.
 In their exact center is the Castle Tower Civil War monument, a stone tower of over 40 feet erected in 1890.

 The city is crossed by U.S. Route 44, Connecticut Route 8, Connecticut Route 183 and Connecticut Route 263.
 US 44 leads southeast 25 mi to Hartford, the state capital, and northwest 17 mi to North Canaan.
 Route 8 leads south 9 mi to Torrington and 28 mi to Waterbury, and north 26 mi to U.S. Route 20 in West Becket, Massachusetts.